 But whereas inspections are not required, a VA home appraisal is mandatory by the lender.
 It is conducted to determine the property’s value to help ensure the loan is not larger than the value of the property.

 How much does a home inspection cost?

 Homebuyers have to hire reputable home inspectors who offer certified home inspection services in their area.
-Although the home inspection cost varies depending on the location and home size, a standard home inspection service cost about $337.
-The low and high price of an inspection range from $200-$500.
+Although the home inspection cost varies depending on the location and home size, a standard home inspection service should range from $200-$500.
 However, most home inspectors charge a fixed rate for homes of up to 2,000 square feet, and you can negotiate with them for any extra size if your house is bigger.

 Common problems found during a home inspection

 Some of the common house problems that are found during a home inspection exercise include:

 - Cracks on the floor foundation of the house which could be a result of ground shifting or structural problems